You have turned-in this assignment. You can review the lesson and see your previous answers.

 There are different ways of doing this, but you can see, you can get a really good impression of what the landscape looks like.

-And what you might want to do is to experiment with different basemaps.
+And what you might want to do is to experiment with different base maps.

-So if we just shut the layer manager for a moment so we can get a better appreciation of the landscape, and then we can change the basemap perhaps just to one other for now, Topographic 3D.
+So if we just shut the layer manager for a moment so we can get a better appreciation of the landscape and then we can change the base map perhaps just to one other for now, topographic 3D.

 Now this is very similar to the topographic in 2D maps, but as you'll notice, it does actually have all the buildings shown.

-In the future, these will be available probably and look quite lifelike.
+In the future these will be available probably and look quite lifelike, but at the moment we're not quite there.

-So you can use that to really get an appreciation of how the river is interacting with the landscape and the people's activities there, particularly their housing, their industry, their shops, public buildings, and so on.
+So you can use that to really get an appreciation of how the river is interacting with the landscape and the people's activities there, particularly their housing, their industry, their shops, public buildings and so on.

-And we can evaluate how the basemaps work.
+And we can evaluate how the base maps work.

-Obviously, the contrast with topographic is very good.
+Obviously the contrast with topographic is very good.

 We can see everything very clearly on that.

-But then if we put that back to Imagery Hybrid, perhaps there's some advantages of that.
+But then if we put that back to imagery hybrid, perhaps there's some advantages of that.

-So if we just go to Imagery Hybrid here, we see a more realistic landscape and perhaps there's more emphasis on the landscape here, whereas with the topographic there's a bit more emphasis on the data.
+So if we just go to imagery hybrid here, we see a more realistic landscape and perhaps there's more emphasis on the landscape here, whereas with the topographic there's a bit more emphasis on the data, but here we can make perhaps stronger links with what's going on in the landscape and our data.

 And having done this good work, it's probably a good time to save our work.

-If you want to add your initials after that, you can, to distinguish it from other people's work.
+So we can click save if you want to add your initials after that you can to distinguish it from other people's work.

-Next we're gonna see how to configure the pop-ups for these 3D symbols.
+Next we're gonna see how to configure the popups for these 3D symbols.

-And in title, we're gonna type this formula of words, which is going to pick up the site number from the dataset.
+And in title we're gonna type this formula of words, which is going to pick up the site number from the dataset.

 And for the fields list, we just want to show one piece of data.

-So we're going to click Delete, and then we're going to add what we want.
+So we're going to click delete, and then we're going to add what we want.

-We're gonna customise what the pop-up shows.
+We're gonna customize what the popup shows.

-So in text, we're gonna type this formula of words.
+So in text we're gonna type this formula of words.

-Once again, we're picking up the data from the dataset, that's the bit in the curly brackets there, and I've added square metres after it.
+That's the bit in the curly brackets there, and I've added square meters after it.

 So it's CSA equals what's in the dataset.

-After that we click OK.
+After that we click okay.

-Then we're gonna add one more piece of content, so we add content, this time it's gonna be an image, we click Image, and in URL we type image URL in curly brackets with an underscore between the words, and you can see an image has appeared in the pop-up.
+This time it's gonna be an image, we click image, and in URL we type image URL in curly brackets with an underscore between the words.

-Then click Done three times, and you can check to see that your information in the pop-ups is appearing for all the sites.
+Then click done three times and you can check to see that your information in the popups is appearing for all the sites.

 And this is a good time to save our work.